Invariant Representation Guided Multimodal Sentiment Decoding with Sequential Variation Regularization: EXPERIMENTS

 \subsection{Ablation Studies}

-We conducted several ablation studies to quantify the influence of individual components on overall performance, including Temporal-Invariant Learning (TIL), Gated Mechanism (GM), Adversarial Learning (AL).
-As shown in TABLE \ref{Ablation}, the ablation study demonstrates the significance of each module.
+We conducted ablation studies to evaluate the impact of individual components on overall performance, including Adversarial Learning (AL), Sequential Variation Regularization (SVR) and Invariant Representation Gated Mechanism (IRGM).
+As shown in TABLE \ref{Ablation}, the results highlight the importance of each module.

-To evaluate the noise robustness, we add some Gaussian noise to the initially extracted features, following the N(0, 0.5) distribution.
-TABLE \ref{Robustness} demonstrates that the addition of noise does not significantly impact the model performance, and some metrics even show a slight improvement.
-Compared with the baseline MISA \cite{MISA}, SATI exhibits less degradation.
+To evaluate the robustness of the model to noise, we introduced Gaussian noise into the initially extracted features, with varying distributions \(N(0, 0.1)\), \(N(0, 0.5)\), and \(N(0, 1.0)\).
+As shown in TABLE \ref{Robustness}, the results indicate that the addition of noise has minimal impact on the overall model performance.

+Compared to the model without the sequential variation regularization, our model exhibits significantly less performance degradation under noisy conditions, demonstrating the effectiveness of the sequential variation regularization in enhancing robustness.
+Furthermore, it is noteworthy that our model achieves better robustness when Gaussian noise with a distribution of \(N(0, 1.0)\) is added, compared to \(N(0, 0.5)\).
+This phenomenon may be attributed to a potential regularization effect introduced by noise with a standard deviation of 1.0, which forces the model to rely less on fine-grained details and focus on more robust, global patterns in the data.